 Here I am on Woman’s Hour talking about the impact of the Autumn Statement 2015 on women on behalf of the Women’s Budget Group.
 Have a listen here!

 Sorry, this is about 7 months late!
-In the absence of the fabulous Kirsty Styles, I took over the Weekly Economics podcast to talk to economics guru and my buddy Sarah Lyall about why working a shorter working week would be good for the economy.
-This weekly podcast about economics is a must listen, so tune in here.
+In the absence of the fabulous Kirsty Styles, I took over the Weekly Economics podcast to talk to economics guru and my buddy Sarah Lyall about why working a shorter working week would be good for the economy.… Read More »Interviewing Sarah Lyall from the New Economics Foundation about the shorter working week

 Delighted to be interviewed by Fiona for Womanthology – a completely wicked stealth-feminist blog.
 My interview came in a series around economics during World Economic Forum at Davos 2016.

 Full interview available here or read it below:

 Polly Trenow is a campaigner on gender, economics and education who has worked in women’s rights and gender equality since 2005.
 She is a freelance campaigner on gender equality working with schools, local government and charities and she currently holds several different roles, including sitting on the Management Committee of the Women’s Budget Group and working as Senior Policy and Campaigns Officer at the Fawcett Society.
 Last November, Polly became the 2016 Esmée Fairbairn Gender Equality Fellow on the Clore Social Leadership Programme.

 “…We’ve…got to change the cultural pressures on men, for whom it’s often still seen as unacceptable to take time off to care.
 Gender stereotyping works both ways so men are disadvantaged too, and that’s something else that we need to challenge…”

 Getting interested in working at the interface between gender and economics and saving the world